moleculerjs/site/source/docs/0.13/fault-tolerance.md

 ```

 ### Fallback in action definition
-You can also define fallback response in receiver-side, in action definition.
+Fallback response can be also defined in receiver-side, in action definition.
-> Please note, this fallback response will be used only if the error is created inside action handler.
-If the request is called from a remote node and the request is timed out on the caller-side, this fallback response won't be used.
+> Please note, this fallback response will only be used if the error occurs within action handler.
+If the request is called from a remote node and the request is timed out on the remote node, the fallback response is not be used.
 In this case, use the `fallbackResponse` in calling option.

 **Fallback as a function**
 ```js